ErvinRacz/os-as-ide/README.md

 ```

 TODO:

+Most important:
+make some corrections:
+1. asdf doesn't install the plugins, which is necessary for mason
+2. asdf might need to be installed by running its script manually
+3. alacritty should be installed automatically - but now you have to run its script
+4. stow-ing doesn't work automatically, because .zshrc file must be removed from the root

 - Bind LSP keycombinations like refactoring
 - use :GcLog -S text for looking for something in log
 - Make the fzf work on Ctrl+f that is normally assigned to Ctrl+t by default